Guide to smartphone connectivity: 3G and 4G broadband, Wi-Fi, GPS and Bluetooth

 A lot of modern devices, including the majority of new smartphones, come with the ability to speak to other devices over a 'wireless local area network', or WLAN.
 The set of standards for this way communicating are called IEEE 802.
 11, and trade group the Wi-Fi Alliance lets any item conforming to its certification process carry the Wi-Fi logo, hence the fact Wi-Fi is now the commonest of the terms used to describe this form of connectivity.

 When it comes to smartphone use, Wi-Fi is usually associated with 'hotspots' - places such as cafes, airports, stations, etc where you can get online via your phone (or laptop).
-Wi-Fi is also common in homes, thanks to wireless broadband routers, while ambitious projects have seen larger areas covered by increasingly huge Wi-Fi networks: for example, London should be one big Wi-Fi network in time for the 2012 Olympic Games.
+Wi-Fi is also common in homes, thanks to wireless broadband routers, while ambitious projects have seen larger areas covered by increasingly huge Wi-Fi networks: for example, London had one big Wi-Fi for the 2012 Olympic Games.